 This and other ACA requirements led to financial challenges for insurers that offer PPO plans, and many reported substantial losses in 2014.
 The federal government, in an effort to stabilize premiums and prevent insurers from dropping out of the federal exchange, has implemented reinsurance, risk adjustments, and risk corridor programs.
 Even with such plans in place, insurers are looking at combinations of rate increases and lower-cost plans to keep their offerings competitive.
 Moving away from PPOs toward lower-cost network models is one of those options.

 Probably, but change is imperative.
 To remain viable in today’s health care market, Stakeholders and PPOs will need to take action.
 The following are some of the strategies Insurers are employing when considering PPO value:

 In addition, PPOs can look at modeizing reimbursement and establish limits for rational pricing tied to outcomes and Medicare data.
 PPOs will have to return the emphasis to quality of care and reduce — or, where possible, eliminate — price inflation.

 PartnerRe can help insurers revise and streamline their PPO plan offerings.
 PartnerRe’s PULSE + Plus™ Medical Management is an integrated, state-of-the-art program that helps insurers manage health care risk exposure and find solutions for evolving health care challenges.

 PULSE + Plus™ delivers an array of services including high-dollar claim review and negotiation, contracting services, network evaluation services, and comprehensive audit and review.
-For more information about how this program’s tools can help your business, contact the experts at PartnerRe online, by phone at (415) 354-1551, or by email at firstname.lastname@example.org.
+For more information about how this program’s tools can help your business, contact the experts at PartnerRe online or by phone at (415) 354-1551.